SimonLariz/NotesMD/CPSC471/week2.md

 # Network Core
 Network Core - mesh of interconnected routers

-Packet Switching - host breaks application layer messages into packets, packets are transmitted to the network core, packets are routed to the destination, packets are reassembled into the application layer message..
+Packet Switching - host breaks application layer messages into packets, packets are transmitted to the network core, packets are routed to the destination, packets are reassembled into the application layer message.

+Circuit Switching - end-to-end resources are reserved for the duration of the communication, EX: telephone network, not efficient for data communication

 # Packet Switching: store and forward
 Store and Forward - the entire packet must arrive at the router before it can be transmitted to the next router